Introduction

 ✅ Autonomous Systems.

-- “Did I comply with all traffic laws?”
+- “Did I fully comply with road signs and traffic rules?”

 ✅ Healthcare.